Ermac-47/end-to-end-house-price-prediction/README.md

 📊 Model Training

-Models evaluated: Linear Regression, Random Forest, Gradient Boosting, XGBoost, CatBoost
+Models evaluated

+Linear Regression

+Random Forest

+Gradient Boosting

+XGBoost

+CatBoost

+Evaluation Metric

-Evaluation metric: R² Score
+R² Score

-Best-performing model was selected and saved for inference
+The best-performing model was selected and saved for inference.

 Model training is performed offline using the training pipeline.
-The deployed application loads pre-trained artifacts for prediction.
+The deployed Flask application loads pre-trained artifacts for prediction.

 🌐 Web Application

-Users can input housing feature values via a web form, and the application predicts the estimated house price in real time.
+Users can input housing feature values through a web form, and the application predicts the estimated house price in real time.

 🚀 How to Run Locally
 git clone <repo-url>